 I love the inside as well as outside architectural works of this building and the amazing paintings on its ceilings.
 The atmosphere of this church just inspires me a lot.
-I can hear the baroque musics of Bach, Handel, Vivaldi, Teleman, and so on in my mind when I sit inside this church & there is no noise.
+I can hear the baroque music of Bach, Handel, Vivaldi, Teleman, and so on in my mind when I sit inside this church & there is no noise.
 It just takes me back in time to the era I have never really lived & I love this magical experience.

-Schloss Schönbrunn (Schönbrunn Castle):
+Schloss Schönbrunn (Schoenbrunn Palace):

 This place is carrying a history of more than 300 years & has been the former imperial summer residence.
 The castle with 1,441 rooms holds various bewildering architectural & artworks such as eye-catching paintings which would astonish you.

 Walking in its park, watching the great statues, flower designs, various fountains -especially the Neptune fountain- & the amazing building of the castle makes me wonder how the imperial people were living at that time.
-When I go there, my mind flies away from daily life thoughts to the old time in history, to ladies in their gowns with their especial hairstyles, men in their uniforms, Empress Elisabeth -Sisi-, her young shy maids, luxurious horse carriages, wild horseback rides, secret dates with lovers behind trees, and so on.
+When I go there, my mind flies away from daily life thoughts to the old-time in history, to ladies in their gowns with their especial hairstyles, men in their uniforms, Empress Elisabeth -Sisi-, her young shy maids, luxurious horse carriages, wild horseback rides, secret dates with lovers behind trees, and so on.
 It is an amazing place & has such a powerful energy that makes everyone forget their daily life when they step into its entrance.

 Stadpark (City Park):

 I found this 153 years old park the most beautiful one in Vienna.
-It has so many different sights; Kursalon, various monument -such as Strauss monument in the picture-, beautiful plants, the Meierei -restaurant-, and so many other beautiful things.
+It has so many different sights; Kursalon, the various monuments -such as Strauss monument in the picture-, beautiful plants, the Meierei -restaurant-, and so many other beautiful things.
 It is definitely one of the places everyone should visit if they live in or visit Vienna.

 Stephansdom (St. Stephen’s Cathedral):

-It is the one of the most beautiful cathedrals in the Europe & has an interesting history, being built partly by one architect & partly by another one later, where you can clearly see the difference of their work on this building.
+It is one of the most beautiful cathedrals in Europe & has an interesting history, being built partly by one architect & partly by another one later, where you can clearly see the difference of their work on this building.
 I like its gothic & romanesque style, the great artworks inside it, the statues all over its facade, the amazing mosaic roof, the breath-taking city view of its tower, and almost everything about it.
 It is, after all, one of Vienna’s & Austria’s symbols next to the Schloss Schönbrunn.